mcsee/Software-Design-Articles/Articles/Opinion/Reputation and Trust. Rely on Others/readme.md

 # Social Media and the Current State of Reputation

-Today’s social media platforms run on a form of reputational economy, quantified through likes, retweets, and followers.
+Today's social media platforms run on a form of reputational economy, quantified through likes, retweets, and followers.

 Except the system is broken.